l33tlord/Exodus/README.md

 # ⚠️ Disclaimer
 We are not responsible for any harm caused with this code.

-# 💣 Exodus
-Exodus uses a beginner-friendly UI powered by tkinter.

 # 📖 Open-Source
 The source code will not be obfuscated and will be open source.
 You can read the source by editing the exodus.pyw file!